Sudha Murty: Career

 Sudha Murty became the first female engineer hired at India's largest auto manufacturer TATA Engineering and Locomotive Company (TELCO).
-She joined the company as a Development Engineer in Pune and then worked in Mumbai & Jamshedpur as well.
+She joined the company as a Development Engineer in Pune and then worked in Mumbai and Jamshedpur as well.
 She had written a postcard to the company's Chairman complaining of the "men only" gender bias at TELCO.
 As a result, she was granted a special interview and hired immediately.
 She later joined Walchand Group of Industries at Pune as Senior Systems Analyst.

-In 1996, she started Infosys Foundation and to date has been the Trustee of Infosys Foundation and a Visiting Professor at the PG Center of Bangalore University.
+In 1996, she started Infosys Foundation and retired in 2020.
 She also taught at Christ University.